 Life is complicated for the bookish seventeen year old.
 For one thing, she can’t control her ability and, as a result, can’t attend school.
 For another, she’s in love with a ghost who can only communicate with her through a steamy bathroom mirror.
 And lastly, she’s on the run from a brutal man with a long reach and unlimited resources.
 Fortunately, she has her father with her—and her best friend, a rescue terrier named Toby.

-<A.C.: We swear, the dog survives.
+<A.C.: We swear, the dog survives the whole book.
 This is not John Wick.>

-In a last ditch effort to protect her, Maria’s dad sends Maria and Toby to Dead End, where her late mother was born.
+In a last ditch effort to protect her, Maria’s dad sends Maria and Toby to Dead End, the place where her late mother was born.
 There, she meets the grandfathers her mother told her about.
-Even her backstabbing, ghostly, now ex, boyfriend follows her there.
+Even her backstabbing, ghostly, now ex, boyfriend follows her there, much to her dismay.

 But, as much as she loves her grandparents, Maria isn’t happy in Dead End without her dad.
 She’ll do anything to get back home to make sure he’s safe from their shared enemy.

-Even if it means ripping apart the divide between Sanctum and Earth.
+Even if it means destroying the barrier between Sanctum and Earth.

-Dead End placed 2nd in the YA category of the 2018 Lone Star Writing Competition.
+Dead End was a finalist in the YA category of the 2018 Lone Star Writing Competition.